AamirNeyazi2499/web-dev-mini-projects/README.md

 # Web Development Mini Projects

 This repository contains a series of mini projects built while learning **HTML, CSS, and JavaScript**.
-Each project focuses on a specific concept or feature to improve frontend development skills.
+Each project focuses on a specific concept or feature to improve frontend development skills...

 ---